Morning Glory Muffins

-Morning Glory Muffins are made with a little bit of everything — whole wheat flour, carrots, apples, raisins, walnuts, orange juice, coconut and wheat germ — and, true to their name, they’re a glorious way to start the day.
-Created decades ago by Chef Pam McKinstry for her Morning Glory Café on Nantucket Island, they’re a throwback to the 1970s “back-to-the-land” movement, when wholesome hippie food was all the rage.
-(Hint: If you like carrot cake, you’ll love them.)
+Morning glory muffins are made with a little bit of everything: whole wheat flour, carrots, apples, raisins, walnuts, orange juice, coconut and wheat germ.
+Created decades ago by Chef Pam McKinstry for her Morning Glory Café on Nantucket Island, they’re a throwback to the 1970’s “back-to-the-land” movement, when wholesome hippie food was all the rage.
+True to their name, they’re a glorious way to start the day.

 Begin by soaking the raisins in hot water.
 This softens and plumps them up.

+Bake for about 25 minutes, until muffins are nicely domed.
 Cool in the pan for a few minutes, then turn the muffins out onto a rack to cool completely.

 My starting point for this recipe was the Morning Glory Muffins on the King Arthur Flour website — a fantastic baking resource.
-I found their version to be a bit bland, so I increased the spices, raisins, walnuts and sugar.
+I found their version to be a bit bland, so I increased the spices, raisins, walnuts, and sugar.

 Morning Glory Muffins

-- 2/3 cup raisins
+- ⅔ cup raisins

 - 2 cups King Arthur White Whole Wheat Flour (or Whole Wheat Flour), spooned and leveled